 A vast majority of people don’t have any sort of hotel status, so I think most people are happy with any sort of room at a hotel.
 However, I’d be lying if I didn’t say I had a similar hesitation when I first got the IHG® Rewards Club Premier Credit Card, as I also considered how much it was really worth to me without elite benefits with my preferred hotel groups.

 Redeem your anniversary night certificate at the InterContinental Amsterdam

-The card has only a $89 annual fee (waived the first year), which is among the lowest annual fees of any premium hotel credit card.
+The card has only a $89 annual fee, which is among the lowest annual fees of any premium hotel credit card.
 Am I using the free night for super special trips?
 No, because I’d rather spend those at a hotel where I have free breakfast, suite upgrades, etc. However, IHG has a massive global footprint, and in many cases they have hotels in places where I need to be.
 Furthermore:

 - As an IHG Platinum member (which you get just for having the card) you should get pretty good treatment at Holiday Inns, Crowne Plazas, etc.

-- I also find it useful to use these certificates for quick one night stopovers; for example, rather than staying at an airport hotel in Paris or Amsterdam, stay at the IC Le Grand or IC Amstel, which are much more luxurious — most people probably couldn’t justify that at the retail cost, but when you’re using a certificate offered by a card with a $89 annual fee, maybe it’s a different story
+- I also find it useful to use these certificates for quick one night stopovers; for example, rather than staying at an airport hotel in Paris or Amsterdam, stay at the IC Le Grand or IC Amstel, which are much more luxurious — most people probably couldn’t justify that at the retail cost, but when you’re using a certificate offered by a credit card, maybe it’s a different story

 A night at the InterContinental Le Grand for $49?
 I’ll take it!